-Deutsche Bank‘s Twin Towers were built between 1979 and 1984, based on the designs of the architects Walter Hanig, Heinz Scheid and Johannes Schmidt.
-In 2011 the banking complex was extensively modernized under the management of Bellini (design) and Gerkan, Marg and Partner (technology) under the working title Greentowers.
+Deutsche Bank‘s twin towers were originally built between 1979 and 1984, based on the designs of the architects Walter Hanig, Heinz Scheid and Johannes Schmidt.
+In 2011 the banking complex was stripped down to the supporting structure and extensively modernized under the management of Bellini (design) and Gerkan, Marg and Partner (technology) under the working title Green Towers.

 The Deutsche Bank headquarters consists of three parts: a four-storey pedestal building and the two high-rise towers.
 The building complex is based on a complete reinforced concrete construction with superimposed, mirrored glass façades.
 The building complex was commissioned by Josef Buchmann, and was originally planned as a hotel for the American chain Hyatt.
 When the two skyscrapers were taken over by the Deutsche Bank, they were already under construction.